freenas/freenas-docs/userguide/intro.rst

 * An optional, custom name can be specifed in :menuselection:`Virtual Machines -->` |ui-options| :menuselection:`--> Clone`.

+* :guilabel:`System Clock` has been added to the wizard in :menuselection:`Virtual Machines --> Add`

 * The names *global*, *homes*, and *printers* cannot be used in :menuselection:`Sharing --> Windows (SMB) --> Add Windows (SMB) Share`.